-Centre Open May - October Programs & Tours May - August (250) 402 6908 askus@crestonwildlife.ca ton Golf Club, an 18-hole championship course, for one of the most scenic golfing experiences.
+Nine km (6 miles) north of the border crossing on Highway 21, watch for the turnoff to the Creston Golf Club, an 18-hole championship course, for one of the most scenic golfing experiences.
 The mild climate in the Creston Valley means a golf season starting in mid-March with great weather lasting until the end of October.
 There are 17 golf courses within two hours of Creston!